-The number one benefit for employees in Belarus is medical insurance.
-This is additional to the compulsory state-funded healthcare as private medical insurance is expensive.
-When asked to rank three other common benefits in order of importance, the average employee in Belarus will respond with: Disability, Death and Retirement.
+[Updated 3/24/23] The number one benefit for employees in Belarus is medical insurance to use in addition to compulsory state-funded healthcare because private medical insurance is expensive.
+When asked to rank three other common benefits in order of importance, the average employee in Belarus will respond with disability, death, and retirement.

-Average employee benefit costs are approximately $US50 per month (equivalent to 100 Rubles).
+Average employee benefit costs are approximately 64 BYN per month (equivalent to US$ 23).

 Mandatory employee benefits in Belarus include paid time off, sick leave, pension, unemployment benefits, and medical care.
 Supplementary employee benefits include healthcare, accident insurance, psychological support, healthy lifestyle programs, education and development, and benefits that improve comfort and promote recreation.
 Life insurance is not a typical benefit in the country.